Bioenergetics and Quinones

 We study the origins and diversification of metabolic pathways involved in bioenergetics using phylogenomics and experimental approaches.

-We investigate in particular, the evolution of different biosynthetic pathways of quinones (find our recent review here).
+We investigate in particular, the evolution of the different biosynthetic pathways of quinones (find our recent review here).
 Quinones are molecules involved in electron transfer chains.
 They are therefore crucial for cellular energy production.

 Variability of the ubiquinone biosynthetic pathway.
 In particular, three hydroxylation steps can be performed by different sets of enzymes depending on the species.
 In purple, UbiM performs the three hydroxylation steps (as in Neisseria meningitidis).
 In blue, two enzymes are required, as in Rhodobacter capsulatus.
 In red, three enzymes are required, as in Escherichia coli.
 Figure from Kazemzadeh et al. Mol.
 Biol.
 Evol, 2023.